costakevinn/costakevinn/README.md

 ## About

-Bachelor of Science in Physics with hands-on experience in Machine Learning and Data Analysis.
+B.Sc. in Physics with practical experience in Machine Learning and Data Engineering.

-Experience developing predictive models and neural network systems, and building SQL-based data platforms and structured data pipelines.
+Develops predictive models and neural network systems, while building structured SQL-based data platforms and end-to-end data pipelines.

 ---